 - A pre-exam technology check.
 This is important to ensure your firewalls/network do not block access to the ProctorU system.
 You may want to consider using a personal laptop for the exam.

 - Save any work in progress on your computer, exit all programs other than your web browser, and clear your physical workspace of any books, papers, or other materials.
-A single sheet of paper and writing utensil are permitted and the remote proctor will direct you to show them the room you are taking the exam in to ensure it meets security requirements.
+A whiteboard or transparency sleeve with dry erase marker are permitted and the remote proctor will direct you to show them the room you are taking the exam in to ensure it meets security requirements.

 - Have an acceptable form of photo ID ready to verify your identity.